IROpany/shortcode_like_button_plugin/README.md

 ### Shortcode Like Button WordPress Plugin

-Custom Support Buttons is a WordPress plugin that allows you to easily add customized support buttons to your posts.
-# support_button
-## Description

-サポートボタンは、ショートコードでボタンを配置するプラグインです。クリックするとテキストが表示されるボタンになっています。

-### Custom Support Buttons WordPress Plugin

-Custom Support Buttons is a WordPress plugin that allows you to easily add customized support buttons to your posts.
+It is a WordPress plugin that allows you to easily add the like button shortcode anywhere you want.

 ## Install